ghattisu/AC215_Bloodwise/src/api-service/README.md

 - test_get_recent_chats(): returns all the recent chats
 - test_save_file(): tests to make sure that uploaded csv's are saved off
 - test_load_file(): uses mock ChatHistoryManager to retrieve previously saved off csv files using both the chat-id and message-id

-**NOTE: Due to the inability to mock up connecting to VertexAI, we were unable to write tests for our fine-tuned LLM functionalities**